 Twinkle Tale was made in the middle years of the Genesis’ life span, but it looks like a later release for the console.
 The graphics, while still grainy compared to a SNES title, are easily among the best on the platform.
 The graphics are very colorful, the sprites are well detailed, and the backgrounds are fantastically designed.
 The game takes place on a floating island and the sprite artists have exploited that very well in the background designs.
 Many of the levels show glimpses of the world far below through pillars or windows, and other stages, like level three, make the contrast in distances between the two locations a means of emphasizing the height of the immediate terrain.
 The interior sections of stages – like the wooden floors and vines growing on the walls in level four, the torch-lit caves of level five, or the icy (or crystal, possibly) walls of level eight – look pretty amazing as well.
 Level seven is easily the best looking of them all.
 It takes place among the clouds, and there are several broken-off chunks of castle walls that are kept afloat with propellers.
 The details on the ground are extremely small to emphasize that it’s set even higher above the ground than the other levels.
 The designs for each stage’s final boss are especially nice looking.
 The final boss of the game is a guy sitting in a throne who eventually becomes a giant elaborately detailed monster.
 After beating him, you get a brief ending and then an awesome highly detailed sprite art image of a backward magic book.
 Twinkle Tale‘s music is pretty nice as well.
 Its whimsical level themes and constant explosions all come through the limited hardware pretty well.

 Generally, any game with a cutesy anime girl shooting crap is pretty much guaranteed a huge cult following.
 Twinkle Tale is something of an exception to this, and probably didn’t do too well back in its day either.
 It hasn’t been ported, sequeled, spiritually sequeled, or anything other than largely ignored (although it has been fan translated.)
 For whatever reason, it was supposedly pulled from store shelves shortly after its release.
-As a result, it’s quite rare and can go for more than $100 in online auctions.
+As a result, it’s quite rare and can fetch a pretty penny on online auctions.
 It’s definitely worth checking out though.
 If you do, you’ll find a hidden gem that’s among the best the genre has to offer, and arguably the best overhead run ‘n’ gun for the console.